 Continue Reading

 While student grades could be appearing incorrectly in the gradebook for a number of reasons the most common issues we see can be fixed with the following steps.
 Enter the gradebook of the course with oddly low grades.
-Click into the Setup tab.
-Locate the name of your course on the table of grade items [...]
+Select the Grades option from the Secondary Navigation.
+Select the Gradebook Setup option from the Tertiary Navigation.
+Locate the name [...]

 Continue Reading

 Moodle's Gradebook aligns with the best practice in online pedagogy to provide learners with a well designed and up-to-date gradebook.
 However, if your gradebook needs some work, you can temporarily hide it until it's ready: Enter your Moodle course.
-Expand the Actions Menu (gear Icon) in the top-right corner of the page.
-Select the Edit [...]
+Select the Settings option on the Secondary Navigation.
+Expand the Appearance section.
+Change Show gradebook to students [...]

 Continue Reading

 If you inherited a course from another instructor or just plain don't remember the password you set last term/year you, as an instructor, can check and update that password for you and your students.
-Enter the Quiz in question as you normally would (Editing does not need to be enabled) Locate the Actions Menu (gear [...]
+Enter the Quiz in question as you normally would (Editing does not need to be enabled) From the Secondary navigation at [...]

 Continue Reading

-If a student reports they are unable to submit work to an assignment activity or even can't see it check the following settings: Enter the Assignment activity in question Locate the Action Menu (gear icon) in the top-right of the page.
-Select the Edit Settings option.
+If a student reports they cannot see or are unable to submit work to an assignment activity check the following assignment settings: Enter the Assignment activity.
+Select the Settings option from the secondary navigation.
 Expand the Availability section.
-If Allow submissions from is enabled, [...]
+If Allow submissions from is enabled, ensure that this date has already passed.
+If Cut-off date is [...]

 Continue Reading